About Us

 The garden is managed by the Garden Committee which has delegated powers from the Board of Crescent Amenity Limited.
 The gardeners who look after our garden (Garden Associates) have done so very effectively for many years.
 Mrs Virginia de Vaal has equally worked with the gardeners for many years: the garden that you see today is the fruit of that long association.
 Anything and everything that goes on in the garden is discussed and agreed at the regular committee meetings.
 The committee is also responsible for ensuring that residents abide by the garden rules – these can be found in the Garden Rules section of the website.

 The roadway is also part of the responsibility of Crescent Amenity.
 The company is responsible for setting out and enforcing the rules for parking in this roadway; these can be downloaded by clicking here.
-The Committee has appointed Wing Security Limited who are authorised to wheel-clamp unauthorised vehicles parked in the roadway.
+The Committee has appointed Met Parking who are authorised to ticket unauthorised vehicles parked in the roadway.

 Repairs.
 The Rent Charge Deed requires that all properties are maintained in a good state of repair, and that all properties are decorated at least every 5 years, or at the discretion of the directors.